jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

+**Many software projects do not provide comprehensive code documentation because they do not have direct control over external libraries.
+When a security vulnerability is discovered, responsibility for fixing the library lies with its maintainers, limiting how quickly application developers can respond.**

 **Can software that depends heavily on external libraries truly be considered open source?
 Can reviewers understand the entire codebase at a glance?
 True transparency means openly disclosing the code's known limitations, weaknesses, and design trade-offs.**

 ## Required Reading: Precision-Mapped Attack Surface for Adversarial Review